edu-werkstatt/moodle-block_socialcomments/README.md

 # Social Comments Moodle Plugin

+:heavy_exclamation_mark: This repository has been archived.
+The maintainership of the plugin has been transferred to https://github.com/bdecentgmbh/moodle-block_socialcomments.

 ## Description
 The Social Comments block plugin for Moodle makes learning more engaging by adding the following features (among others):
 * subscribe to an activity/ resource and get an email digest informing you about new comments